McFarland Consulting are experts in structural durability.

 Our success can be attributed to our clients’ satisfaction with our flexible and responsive service, which continuously delivers added value in the form of safe, reliable and cost-effective solutions, while we maintain our core value of independence.

-We are recognised experts in the fields of forensic engineering, structural health monitoring and preparation of bespoke remedial solutions to repair damaged or deteriorating structures.
+We are recognised experts in the fields of forensic engineering, non-destructive testing, structural health monitoring and the preparation of bespoke remedial solutions to repair damaged or deteriorating structures.
 We provide our services to a wide range of clients including government bodies, asset owners/managers, contractors, legal experts and fellow engineering consultants.

-Our projects include commercial, industrial and heritage buildings, bridges, tunnels, rail, marine structures, multi storey car parks, energy and power structures and water structures throughout Ireland, the UK and Channel Islands.
+Our projects include commercial, industrial, multi-storey and heritage buildings, bridges, tunnels, rail, marine structures, multi-storey car parks, energy and power structures and water/wastewater infrastructure throughout Ireland, the UK and Channel Islands.

-We recognise that providing our clients with a quality service whilst minimising our impact on the environment and ensuring the safety of our staff and others are critical to our business.
-We therefore operate and maintain an integrated management system which is annually externally accredited to ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
+We recognise that providing our clients with a quality service whilst minimising our impact on the environment and ensuring the safety of our staff and others is critical to our business.
+We therefore operate and maintain an Integrated Management System, which is annually externally accredited to ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
+We are also SSIP Accredited as both a Principal Designer and Principal Contractor.

 Click for more information:

-We specialise in structural defect surveys and Non-Destructive Testing (NDT) for a wide range of structural assets within the built environment.
-We help our clients determine the nature, cause, extent and significance of any identified deterioration prior to the design and implementation of cost-effective innovative repair solutions.
+We specialise in structural condition and defect surveys.
+We also undertaken Non-Destructive Testing for a wide range of structural assets within the built environment using our in-house trained team.
+We produce fully interpretative reports that help our clients determine the nature, source, extent and significance of any identified deterioration.
+Our laboratory analysis is conducted by UKAS-accredited laboratories with whom we have long-standing supplier relationships.

-We undertake structural assessments of existing assets to determine their existing capacity.
-Through our various Non-Destructive Testing (NDT) methods, we can determine the existing structural makeup and condition of structures and implement these findings to create Finite Element Analysis (FEA) models.
-We can supplement our assessments through load testing using a range of sensors to determine actual behaviour of structures.
+We undertake Structural Assessments of existing assets to determine their current residual capacity.
+In tandem with our Non-Destructive Testing (NDT) methods, we can determine the existing structural make up of elements and implement these findings to create Structural and Finite Element Analysis (FEA) models.

-We undertake monitoring of structures using a range of sensors to determine actual strains, stresses and movement.
-Our systems include wireless remotely accessible crack sensors, various temperature, strain, displacement, tilt and vibration sensors and load cells.
+We undertake monitoring of structures using a range of sensors to determine actual strains stresses and movement.
+Our sensing systems include provisions for measuring strain, displacement, tilt, vibration and convergence.

 We offer Expert Witness services to assist those involved in the process of construction and engineering litigation or arbitration.
 Our considerable experience in the investigation and cause of construction defects has led us to be called upon on numerous occasions to act as experts within our field.